“THE ART OF EXECUTING COMPOUND EXERCISE AT HIGH INTENSITY“

 Other things you’ll commonly notice in a CrossFit box (or gym) are a scoreboard, rules defining the standard of performance expected of each workout, a ticking clock, an equally motivated trainer pacing to and fro, and of course some very unconventional training equipment.

-Even the CrossFit training sessions are different to what you might be used to.
+Even the CrossFit training sessions are different from what you might be used to.
 A session typically lasts 40 minutes to 1 hour and are mostly divided into 4 sessions.

 - Technique or Skill based workout – Here, as per the daily schedule, you will engage in a workout that completely focuses on either building pure strength or on improving a skill or technique, most likely an Olympic Movement.
 The workout done in this session is usually to complement and prepare the body for the ‘workout of the day’.

 - Workout of the day or WOD – This is kind of the main event, the one that will have you sweating and swearing.
 Here, the participants are given a specific workout of which they are to complete a certain number of reps for time or check how many reps of the workout can be completed in a set amount of time (AMRAP).